Getting started with Tehama Administration

 - Click on the DESKTOPS tab.

 - Click the My Desktops radio button at the top of the page.
+Your Desktop instances will be uniquely identified by the template name and the Enclave name.
 (NOTE: If you are a Staff member in the organization, you will not see this radio button.
 The list will be restricted to only your assigned Desktops by default.)

-- Look for the entry in the list with your Desktop's name and your Desktop's Room's name.
+- Look for the entry in the list with your Desktop's template name and your Desktop's Enclave's name.

 - Log in to the Tehama Web UI.

-- Click on the name of the Room to which your Desktop belongs.
-You will see the Room's interface.
+- Click on the name of the Enclave to which your Desktop belongs.
+You will see the Enclave's interface.

 - Click on the MY DESKTOPS sidebar item.